nuejs/www/blog/introducing-nue-css/index.md

   - - Key idea
     - Local scoping
     - Utility classes
-    - Design System
+    - Design system

   - - Conflict resolution
     - Class name obfuscation
-    - Standardized language tokens
+    - Domain-specific language
     - Single source of truth

   - - Optimization
-    - Tree-shaking.
-Bundling
+    - Tree-shaking + Bundling
     - One large CSS bundle
-    - Minimalism + code splitting + inlining
+    - Minimalism + Code splitting + Page inlining

 Done.
-Now lets see the benefits:
+Now let's see the benefits:

-## Reach new levels of simplicity [simple]
+## Reach new levels of simplicity [size-graphs]
-Sites made with Nue have extremely little CSS:
+Sites made with Nue have extremely little CSS.
+For example, a basic Tailwind button has more styling than a complete Nue-powered website:

-[size-table]

-Here is some comparison data to give you a better idea of just how small these numbers are:

-### Nue is on a whole new level
-A single shadcn/ui button is larger than an entire Nue-powered website:

 [size-compare a="sha" b="aimee-app"]

-That may be crazy, but this one is absurd:

-### Its ridiculously easy to maintain
+### It's ridiculously easy to maintain
-The combined amount of CSS in three Nue websites, their design systems, and _all_ their pages, equals the size of a single Tailwind Catalyst button!
+The combined amount of CSS in three Nue websites equals the size of a single Tailwind Catalyst button:

 [size-compare a="catalyst" b="all"]

-Just imagine the amount of maintainable code you need to worry about.
-It's like two orders of magnitude less moving parts.
-This crazy difference comes from [the false beliefs](/misinformation) on CSS best practises.
-Here's a best practise for maintainable CSS that works:
+Just imagine the maintenance difference in three complete Tailwind-powered websites.
+This leads to our best practice for writing maintainable CSS:

 [.hero-quote]
-  > One line of CSS is easier to maintain than hundred lines.
+  > One line of CSS is easier to maintain than a hundred lines.

   — **Nue Best Practise**

 ### It does not get out of your hands
-Design-system-powered websites remains constantly small as the site grows.
+Design-system-powered websites stay lean as the site grows

 [size-compare a="dialog" b="mona-editor"]

 Talk about maintainable CSS!

-## Be motherfu!!ng fast
+## Create motherfu!!ng fast websites
 [motherfuckingwebsite.com](//motherfuckingwebsite.com/) is a developer meme from *Barry Smith* to demonstrate the power of minimalism.
 It's a text-only website that does not use CSS at all.
-Needless to say: it's top-tier fast:
+Needless to say: it's motherfucking fast:

 [image.tall]
   small: /img/mf-perf.png
   large: /img/mf-perf-big.png
   href: //pagespeed.web.dev/analysis/https-motherfuckingwebsite-com/jjbk58sczm
   caption: Click for details
-  width: 600
+  width: 650

-A lesser known fact is that minimal, inlined CSS gets you to the same performance levels with _zero compromises on design_:
+A surprising fact is that minimal, inlined CSS gets you to the same performance levels with _zero compromises on design_:

-[View analysis][sofa-perf]

 [image.tall]
-  small: /img/sofa-perf.png
+  small: /img/nue-css-perf.png
-  large: /img/sofa-perf-big.png
+  large: /img/nue-css-perf-big.png
-  href: //pagespeed.web.dev/analysis/https-sofa-company-nuejs-org/tvwg65pvkd
+  href: //pagespeed.web.dev/analysis/https-aimee-app-nuejs-org/qllf5ab934
   caption: Click for details
-  width: 600
+  width: 650

-No matter what sort of Turbo-Infuced-Rust-Bundler &trade; you have to optimize the irrelevant, nothing beats a tiny TCP packet that has everything to render the landing page.
+No matter what sort of Turbo-Infuced-Rust-Bundler &trade; you use to optimize the irrelevant, nothing beats a tiny TCP packet that has everything to render the landing page.

 Talk about performance!

 ## Scale like the best
-Nue breaks you out from the [single point of responsibility](#blocker) and separates the burden for the more talented:
+Nue breaks you out from the [single point of responsibility](#blocker) and offloads the burden from the JavaScript/React engineer for the more talented:

 [image.tall "/img/without-js-bottleneck.svg"]
   width: 600